-Breast-Feeding - Feeding and Diapering Habits
+Breast-Feeding - Feeding Patterns

-Knowing your baby's feeding and diapering habits are important, especially during the first few months of breast-feeding.
-There are usually patterns to how often he or she feeds and how often you will change his or her diaper.
+Knowing your baby's feeding habits and diaper-change patterns is important, especially during the first few months of breast-feeding.
+There are usually patterns to how often he or she feeds and how often you will need to change his or her diaper.
 You may also notice changes in how long each feeding lasts and begin to recognize signs that your baby is getting enough milk.
 As your baby gets older, you may add supplements and other foods and eventually you will reach the time for weaning.

 How often and how long to feed

 The general recommendation is to feed your baby on demand.
 This means that you breast-feed whenever you notice signs that your baby is hungry, such as when he or she is eagerly sucking on fingers or rooting.
 This strategy also helps you produce more milk and ensures that the baby is well nourished.